Entropy production versus memory effects in two-level open quantum systems: Entropy production comparison

 A third observation is the decay of the oscillations, as if an equilibration process was occurring.
 The latter happens on a timescale determined by $\gamma_1(t)$, $\gamma_2(t)$, $\gamma_3(t)$, and therefore by the coupling strength $g$.
 However, there is a revival of the oscillation, for $gt \gg 1$, because the overall dynamics is quasi-periodic.

-In Fig.~\ref{fig:all}, we represent the time-evolution of the different definitions of entropy production in a much stronger coupling regime, with $g/\omega_A = 0.2$ while the other parameters have the same values as in Fig.~\ref{fig:all_weak}.
-One can see many important differences from weak coupling (a zoom of Fig.~\ref{fig:all} is provided in Fig.~\ref{figapp:zoom} of Appendix~\ref{app:addplots}).
-Firstly, there is a major entropy production peak around $gt \simeq 0.5$, a value 10 times larger than the initial peak at weak coupling.
+In Fig.~\ref{fig:all}, we represent the time-evolution of the different definitions of entropy production in a stronger coupling regime, with $g/\omega_A = 0.1$ and $\Delta/\omega_A = 0.15$, while the other parameters have the same values as in Fig.~\ref{fig:all_weak}.
+We verified numerically that the RWA yielding the Jaynes-Cummings model is still valid for these values of $g$ and $\Delta$.
+One can see in Fig.~\ref{fig:all} many important differences from weak coupling (a zoom of Fig.~\ref{fig:all} is provided in Fig.~\ref{figapp:zoom} of Appendix~\ref{app:addplots}).
+Firstly, there is a major entropy production peak around $gt \simeq 0.5$, a value roughly 4 times larger than the initial peak at weak coupling.
 Secondly, there are some important discrepancies between the different definitions of entropy production, even though there are some similarities in the overall behavior: all entropy definitions, including the correlations $\dot I_{A:B}(t)$, present a large initial peak, followed by one oscillation and a transient close to zero, reminding of an equilibration phenomenon, before ending on oscillation revivals.
 Furthermore, a closer inspection reveals that the definitions $\sigma^{Es}$ and $\sigma^{fp}$ are exactly the same.
 This coincidence is indeed exact, and is shown analytically in Appendix~\ref{app:sigmaid}.
 This is a very surprising result since $\sigma^{Es}$ is a definition involving the bath, as expected in strong coupling thermodynamics, while there is no explicit mention of the bath in the definition of $\sigma^{fp}$.
+However, it should be noted that such an identity between $\sigma^{Es}$ and $\sigma^{fp}$ is so far proved only for the Jaynes-Cummings model and when the mode $B$ is initially in a thermal state (this statement is not valid for arbitrary initial state of $B$, see Appendix~\ref{subsec:identity}).